JosephPrichard/chat-server/README.md

     "text": "<string>"
 }`

-The client can expected to retrieve any of the following messages
+The client can expected to receive any of the following messages

 `
 {